Alex Bunbury: International career

 Bunbury played in all three of Canada's games at the 1985 FIFA World Youth Championship in the Soviet Union.
 He made his debut with the senior side in an August 1986 Merlion Cup match against Singapore, and went on to earn 65 caps and score 15 goals during 11 years.

 Bunbury ranked fourth in the all-time scorer's list in June 2008, and eighth in appearances.
 He represented the nation in 30 FIFA World Cup qualifiers, and played at the inaugural 1989 FIFA Futsal World Championship.

 Bunbury's final international was a November 1997 World Cup qualification match against Costa Rica, a game after which Paul Dolan, Geoff Aunger, Frank Yallop and Colin Miller also said farewell to the national team.

 Personal life

 After his retirement, Bunbury made Prior Lake, Minnesota, his home, where he worked as a youth soccer coach and trainer.
 He has three children with his ex-wife, Kristi Novak-Bunbury: actress Kylie, professional soccer player Teal, and Logan.
 He has one child with Andrea Hutton Pridgen: Mataeo.

 In 2018, Bunbury lead an investment group in purchasing Portuguese lower league club S.U.
 1º Dezembro.

-Bunbury lead negotiations with former club Marítimo in 2023 regarding financial investment in the Madeira-based team.
-A year later, in 2024, Bunbury lead an investment group and purchased C.D.
+Bunbury led negotiations with former club Marítimo in 2023 regarding financial investment in the Madeira-based team.
+A year later, in 2024, Bunbury led an investment group and purchased C.D.
 Portosantense, becoming the club's new President with a 90% ownership stake.
 The Canadian stated his aim to develop a new stadium for the club and take the team to the second division within 5 years.